Iggy Azalea: Musical style and influences

-Although Azalea is Australian, she raps with a Southern U.S. accent.
+Although Azalea is Australian, she raps with an American accent.
 When she first moved to America, she was involved in the Southern hip hop scene of Miami and later Atlanta, which made it easy for her to cultivate the Southern influence in her music: "I lived in the South for five years; you pick up things from your surroundings and teachers.
 The people who taught me to rap are all from the South and so was the music I had listened to as a teen."
 While Azalea's debut extended play, Glory, was intended to focus on hardcore rap, the EP also touched up on other genres including electronic dance music.
 Music critics have defined her singles "Fancy" and "Team" as electro-hop.

 At the age of 11, Azalea was infatuated with hip hop when she heard Tupac Shakur's "Baby Don't Cry (Keep Ya Head Up II)": "It was the song that made me fall in love with music and also what sparked my Tupac fascination.
 That would later make me pick up my own pen and write songs."
 In her early interviews, Azalea regularly mentioned Shakur's influence: "I was sickly obsessed.
 I had every picture of Tupac ever printed on my wall."
 She has credited Beyoncé as an influence and Missy Elliott as the female rapper who she is influenced by and admires the most.
 Outside of music, her fashion sense is influenced by Grace Kelly, Lil' Kim, Gwen Stefani, Fran Drescher, Eve, Trina, Fergie, Christina Aguilera, and the Spice Girls, with Azalea stating that Mel B and Victoria Beckham are her favorite Spice Girls.